konstantinosy/python-nyc/README.md

-#h1 This repository contains all of my exercises done for my python module.
+<h1>This repository contains all of my exercises done for my python module.</h1>

 Topic 2 contains basic I/O and some math.